 The Open Pathway is one of three options institutions have for maintaining their accreditation with HLC.
 It follows a 10-year cycle and, like all pathways, is focused on quality assurance and institutional improvement.
-The Open Pathway is unique in that its improvement component, the Quality Initiative, gives institutions the independence to pursue improvement projects that are geared toward their current needs and aspirations.
+The Open Pathway is unique in that its improvement component, the Quality Initiative, affords institutions the opportunity to pursue improvement projects that meet their current needs and aspirations.

 All institutions eligible to choose a pathway may participate in the Open Pathway.